-- Potentially significant, where there is substantial evidence that an effect may be significant; - Less than significant with best management practices (BMPs) and mitigation measures incorporated (as defined through the consultation with the relevant resource agency), where the use of BMPs and mitigation measures reduce an effect from a potentially significant impact to a less than significant impact; - Less than significant, where the Proposed Action is expected to result in impacts that are not potentially significant, regardless of whether BMPs or mitigation measures are incorporated; or - No impact, which applies where a Proposed Action is not likely to cause an impact.
+- Potentially significant, where there is substantial evidence that an effect may be significant; - Less than significant with best management practices (BMPs) and mitigation measures incorporated (as defined through the consultation with the relevant resource agency), where the use of mitigation measures reduce an effect from a potentially significant impact to a less than significant impact; - Less than significant, where the action creates impacts but no significant impacts; or - No impact, which applies where an action does not create an impact.

-To streamline the NEPA process and avoid repetition, the White House Council on Environmental Quality (CEQ) regulations encourage federal agencies to develop a tiered approach to their analyses (40 Code of Federal Regulations [CFR] 1502.20), by working from broad, general NEPA documents addressing large-scale program-level impacts and decisions down to site-specific documents.
-The PEISs are intended to provide broad analysis and direction regarding the overall potential impacts of the NPSBN.
+To streamline the NEPA process and avoid repetition, the White House Council on Environmental Quality (CEQ) regulations encourage federal agencies to develop a tiered approach to their analyses (40 Code of Federal Regulations [CFR] 1502.20), by working from broad, general NEPA documents addressing large-scale program-level impacts and decisions down to site-specific documents.1 The PEISs are intended to provide broad analysis and direction regarding the overall potential impacts of the NPSBN.
 When a proposed network design is ready, and specific sites are proposed for deployment, the decision to deploy the NPSBN would not be revisited; instead subsequent memoranda, Categorical Exclusions (CEs), Environmental Assessments (EAs), or EISs would be "tiered" off of the PEISs, and would summarize, or incorporate by reference, much of the detailed analyses presented in the PEISs as a means of streamlining the NEPA process (40 CFR 1500.4[I]).
 To satisfy NEPA, a Record of Environmental Consideration (REC) would be prepared for activities associated with the design, deployment/construction, and operation of the NPSBN that fall within the range of activities analyzed in the PEISs and do not have any extraordinary circumstances that would require further study.
 Site-specific actions, once defined, would be evaluated against the analyses presented in the programmatic review for future NEPA compliance, and the appropriate level of NEPA review would be determined by FirstNet and developed accordingly.